-At the end of the Assessment period, the ASX Limited Board had eight members, comprising the ASX CEO and seven independent, non-executive directors.
+At the end of the Assessment period, the ASX Limited Board had ten members, comprising the ASX CEO and nine independent, non-executive directors.
 As set out in the CS Boards' Charter, the CS Boards, in consultation with the Nomination Committee and the ASX Limited Board, determine the composition of the CS Boards, with directors selected based on relevant skills and expertise.
-Currently, the ASX Clear Board comprises one executive director (the ASX CEO) and five non-executive directors.
-During the Assessment period, one non-executive director resigned and two new directors were appointed.
+At the end of the Assessment period, the ASX Clear Board comprised one executive director (the ASX CEO) and five non-executive directors.
+Two new directors were appointed during the Assessment period.
 Two of the non-executive directors are also members of the ASX Limited Board, while the remaining three, including the Chair, are external directors appointed for their expertise in clearing and settlement operational and risk management matters.
 This ensures that directors have the capacity to conduct informed independent review of relevant issues.
-During the Assessment period ASX made changes to the composition of the CS Boards.
-Previously, all four CS Boards shared common directors; now, the ASX Clear and ASX Settlement Boards share common directors, but one of these directors does not serve on the ASX Clear (Futures) or Austraclear Boards.
-This change was made primarily for business reasons, but also supports ASX's conflict handling arrangements (see CCP Standard 2.9).
+The ASX Clear and ASX Settlement Boards share common directors, but one of these directors does not serve on the ASX Clear (Futures) or Austraclear Boards.
+This difference between the CS Boards is primarily for business reasons, but also supports ASX's conflict-handling arrangements (see CCP Standard 2.9).

-ASX has adopted a policy that the majority of directors on each of its CS Boards must be independent.
-The Board Policy and Guideline to Relationships Affecting Independent Status is available on the ASX website.
-The independence of directors is assessed according to this policy, which is aligned to the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations for listed companies.
-The policy requires, for example, that independent directors be free of business or other relationships that could interfere with the independent exercise of the director's judgement.
-Specifically considered is whether the director is a substantial shareholder of ASX, as well as whether in the last three years the director was previously employed by ASX or was an adviser to ASX.
-The biographies of the directors, which show their relationship with other ASX Group companies, are set out on the ASX website.
+The CS Boards' Charter sets out the ASX policy that the majority of directors on each CS Board must be independent.
+The Board Policy and Guideline to Relationships Affecting Independent Status is available on the ASX website.5 The independence of directors is assessed according to this policy, which is aligned to the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations for listed companies.
+The policy requires, for example, that each independent director be free of business or other relationships that could interfere with the independent exercise of the director's judgement.
+Specifically considered is whether the director was previously employed by ASX or was an adviser to ASX.
+The biographies of the directors, which show their relationship with other ASX Group companies, are set out on the ASX website.6

 Selection, succession planning and training for board members are dealt with in private session by the Nomination Committee and Boards at appropriate intervals.
 New directors receive a comprehensive induction from Board and Nomination Committee members, as well as senior managers and other key staff.
-Directors' fees at both ASX Limited and ASX Clear are considered by the ASX Limited Remuneration Committee, recognising the level of skill and expertise that a director must have to effectively meet its responsibilities.
-Remuneration of directors is determined in private session by the ASX Limited Board on the recommendation of the Remuneration Committee at regular intervals.
-The ASX Limited Board reviews its fees regularly to ensure that ASX non-executive directors are remunerated fairly for their services, recognising the level of skill and experience required.
-It also reviews its fees to ensure that it has in place a fee scale that enables ASX to attract and retain appropriately skilled and qualified non-executive directors.
+Directors' fees at both ASX Limited and ASX Clear are considered at regular intervals by the ASX Limited Remuneration Committee, to ensure that it has in place a fee scale that enables ASX to attract and retain appropriately skilled and qualified non-executive directors and recognises the workload and level of skill and expertise that a director must have to effectively meet their responsibilities.
+Remuneration of directors is determined in private session by the ASX Limited Board on the recommendation of the Remuneration Committee.
 Non-executive directors' fees are broadly aligned to the top quartile of the marketplace.
 In conducting a review, the Board may take advice from an external remuneration consultant.
 The process involves benchmarking against a group of peer companies.
-The last fee review took place at the end of 2013 following changes to relevant governance and regulatory arrangements.
-The revised fees took effect on 1 January 2014.
+The last fee review took place in June 2015 to reflect the increased workload of ASX Clear directors who are not also members of the ASX Limited Board under ASX's governance arrangements for the clearing of non-ASX listed products (see CCP Standard 2.9).
+The revised fees took effect on 1 July 2015.